paveyry/better-hangoutschat/README.md

 - Enjoy

 ### Using the javascript snippet with Tampermonkey/Greasemonkey

+*Note*: Unlike the browser extensions, the script fetches the CSS files directly from github.
+Therefore, it is less stable and less reactive than the browser extensions, but it will automatically receive CSS updates (not javascript updates).

 - Download the `gmonkeyscript-<color>.js` file of your choice from the 'releases' section: <https://github.com/paveyry/better-hangoutschat/releases>
 - Install Tampermonkey or Greasemonkey in your browser